NelsonPython/autonomousQA/testLogin.md

 ### Pre-requisites

-In order to run this script, install Selenium and Python
+In order to run this script, install Selenium and Python and use Firefox

 ### How it works